The Secondary Exchange program offers Grade 9, 10 & 11 students the opportunity to participate in:

 - Will L., 9-Week Switzerland Exchange

 Go First Timeline

 Go abroad from February to April/May, Host from end of August to November

-Students complete the application process with the required approval of their school, fees and Vulnerable Sector Checks and submit to the ISE office by November.
+Students complete the application process with the required approval of their school, fees and Vulnerable Sector Checks and submit to the ISE office by mid-October.
 Successful applicants are matched with a student of similar age and interests.
-Students receive information about a proposed partner and submit acceptances by mid-late November.
+Students receive information about a proposed partner and submit acceptances by mid-November.

 November to January

 Approximately 2 weeks after acceptance, the ISE Office will give you a firm date when communication can commence with the exchange partner and family.
 Full payment is due by late November.
 Mid-January to early February, regional Pre-Departure Meetings are held to prepare students and parents for the period abroad.